-Online survey research is much more impactful than the traditional means, considering the ease of access and cost savings they come with.
+Online survey research is much more impactful than traditional research, considering the ease of access and cost savings they come with.
 The response rates received for online research are much higher than the others as the respondents are assured that their identity will be protected.

 5 Online Research Methods and Techniques:

-- Online interview: This online research method is quite similar to the face-to-face interviews yet different in terms of the required standard practices, understanding with respondents and sampling.
-Online interviews are organized using various computer-mediated communication (CMC), essentially, SMS or Email.
-On the basis of the response time for these interviews, they’re classified into synchronous and asynchronous methods.Synchronous online interviews are carried out via mediums such as online chat, where the responses are received in real-time while asynchronous online interviews are those that happen over Email where the responses are usually not in real-time.
-Just like face-to-face interviews, the online interviews probe into respondent thoughts and feedbacks about a particular topic to get insights into their experiences, ideas or attitudes.
+- Online interview: This online research method is quite similar to the face-to-face interview methods yet different in terms of the required standard practices, understanding with respondents, and sampling.
+Online interviews are organized using various computer-mediated communication (CMC), essentially SMS or Email.
+Based on the response time for these interviews, they’re classified into synchronous and asynchronous methods.Synchronous online interviews are carried out via mediums such as online chat, where the responses are received in real-time.
+Asynchronous online interviews are those that happen over Email, where the responses are usually not in real-time.
+Just like face-to-face interviews, online interviews probe into respondents’ thoughts and feedback about a particular topic to get insights into their experiences, ideas, or attitudes.

 - Online qualitative research: Other than the mainstream online focus groups and online interviews, there are various aspects of online qualitative research.
 These aspects include blogs, mobile diaries, and communities.
-These methods contribute towards cost and time savings and are supremely convenient for the researchers to gather information for their research topics.
-The level of sophistication that online qualitative research methods bring to the table is superior to any other traditional forms as the respondents can be either recruited from existing databases, panels or can be added by conducting surveys.
+These methods contribute toward cost and time savings and are supremely convenient for the researchers to gather information for their research topics.
+The level of sophistication that online qualitative research methods bring to the table is superior to any other traditional forms as the respondents can be either recruited from existing databases, or panels or can be added by conducting surveys.

 - Online text analysis: This analysis technique is an extension of text analysis which exists since the 17th century which is a collection of various online research examples used to derive insights from content available online.
 By using this online research technique, researchers can explain penned, verbal or graphic communication formats.
 Categories such as web pages, paragraphs, sentences, quasi-sentences, documents, etc. It is most often used for quantitative research but for better interpretation of the text, researchers also use qualitative techniques.

 - Social network analysis: Social network analysis is an emerging online research technique which is gaining acceptance due to the increased adoption of social networking platforms.
 By conducting social network analysis, a researcher can map and measure flows and relationships between people, organizations, URLs, groups or computers using graph theory.
 For instance, the latest meme culture has developed new social structures in which the people associated are termed as “nodes” and memes are the “links” between these nodes.

-These are 4 main types of online research:
+Types of online research:

 Things to keep in mind for online survey research